JimHotchkiss/sports-medicine-app/NOTES.md

 # Go Live Checklist
     [X] Images - purchase or create
+    [] Shaver Specifications langauage
+        - I made changes, but need to be okayed by the Team

 # NOTE - Visual Studio - Select all occurances of match